pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ## Gas parameters set by governance

-The following gas parameters are set by Aptos governance.
+The following gas parameters are set by Pont governance.

 :::tip On-chain gas schedule
-These on-chain gas parameters are published on the Aptos blockchain at `0x1::gas_schedule::GasScheduleV2`.
+These on-chain gas parameters are published on the Pont blockchain at `0x1::gas_schedule::GasScheduleV2`.
 :::

 - `txn.maximum_number_of_gas_units`: Maximum number of gas units that can be spent (this is the maximum allowed value for the `max_gas_amount` gas parameter in the transaction).
 This is to ensure that the dynamic pricing adjustments do not exceed how much you are willing to pay in total.